rapp-project/rapp-platform/rapp_path_planning/rapp_path_planning/README.md

 Rapp_path_planning is used in the RAPP case to plan path from given pose to given goal.
 User can costomize the path planning module with following parameters:
-* pebuild map - avaliable maps are stored [here](https://github.com/rapp-project/rapp-platform/tree/master/rapp_map_server/maps),
+* prebuild map - avaliable maps are stored [here](https://github.com/rapp-project/rapp-platform/tree/master/rapp_map_server/maps),
 * planning algorithm - **for now, only [dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)  is avaliable**,
 * robot type - customizes costmap for planning module. **For now only [NAO](https://www.aldebaran.com/en/humanoid-robot/nao-robot) is supported**.